 Mary Dorcey was born in Dublin.

-Her poetry includes Kindling (London, Onlywomen Press, 1989); Moving into the Space Cleared by Our Mothers (Galway; Salmon, 1991); The River That Carries Me (Salmon Poetry, 1995); and Like Joy in Season, Like Sorrow (Cliffs of Moher, Salmon Poetry, 2001); and Perhaps the Heart is Constant after All (Salmon Poetry 2012).
+Her poetry includes Kindling (London, Onlywomen Press, 1989); Moving into the Space Cleared by Our Mothers (Galway; Salmon, 1991); The River That Carries Me (Salmon Poetry, 1995); and Like Joy in Season, Like Sorrow (Cliffs of Moher, Salmon Poetry, 2001); Perhaps the Heart is Constant after All (Salmon Poetry 2012); and To Air the Soul, Throw All the Windows Wide, New and Selected Poems (Salmon Poetry, 2016).

 Her fiction includes A Noise from the Woodshed: Short Stories (London, Onlywomen Press, 1989); Scarlet O’Hara [A novella contained in the anthology In and Out of Time](London.
 Onlywomen Press, 1990); and the novel Biography of Desire (Dublin, Poolbeg 1997).